1jour1vin

 Wine rated (2020 guide) 98-99/100

-The first nose reveals great depth and density, leading us to complex notes of licorice and maritime pine.
-A force of nature: powerful and distinguished, this exponential wine builds in layers, evolving between inky and warm stone notes, with a rich texture and remarkable structure built around refined tannins and great minerality.
-This is the world of Pavie, naturally powerful, with an added touch of grace.
+Great depth and density are evident from the very first whiff, which reveals complex notes of licorice and maritime pine.
+A force of nature: powerful and distinguished, this multi-layered wine evolves between inky depths and warm stone, with a rich, enveloping texture and a remarkable structure built around refined tannins and intense minerality.
+We are in the world of Pavie, naturally powerful, with an added touch of grace.
 Very accomplished.

 Yves Beck